 Miriam joined the Harry Chapin Food Bank in November 2011.
 Prior to working at the food bank, she spent almost 20 years as a print journalist, 17 of them as a reporter and editor at The News-Press.
 Working on stories about Southwest Florida’s neediest residents, especially those served by the Harry Chapin Food Bank, inspired Miriam to change careers and enter the non-profit world.
 Miriam has a bachelor’s degree in communications from Florida International University in Miami, her hometown.
-She is pursuing a master’s in business administration at Florida Gulf Coast University.
+She has graduated with her MBA in business administration from Florida Gulf Coast University.

 Phone: 239-334-7007 ext.
 127